verboompj/EntraGSA/EntraGSA_Part1.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/forwarding.png)

-Thats it, you can visit the Dashboard page for an overview of theps 1 and 2:
+Thats it, you can visit the Dashboard page for an overview of steps 1 and 2:

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/EntraSummary2.png)